niekdomi/kumi/docs/DESIGN_GOALS.md

 ---

+### 8. `Parser + Lexer`

+The parser + lexer is about 2.5x faster than the one used by CMake, though the real game changer is the syntax.
+It is not only much more readable, but the fact that it's also more concise results in 8.3x smaller file size.
+Calculating this to the 2.5x faster parsing speed, results in a ~20x faster time for reading and understanding build files than CMake (the same number was also measured).

+---

 ## Comparison with Other Build Systems

 | Feature             | CMake                  | Bazel                  | Meson           | xmake           | **Kumi**                      |